310mc/https-310mc.github.io-tl/source/_posts/aquarium/epilogue.md

 {% endbubble %}

 {% bubble Souma %}
 …?
-The plan is to help the aquariums’ business by calling over an audience with a performance, is it not?
+The plan is to help the aquarium’s business by calling over an audience with a performance, is it not?

 I have been working with all my might with that in mind.